syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 {% highlight vb.net %}

-'Initialize HTML to PDF converter with Blink rendering engine Dim htmlConverter As HtmlToPdfConverter = New HtmlToPdfConverter(HtmlRenderingEngine.Blink)
+'Initialize the HTML to PDF converter with Blink rendering engine Dim htmlConverter As HtmlToPdfConverter = New HtmlToPdfConverter(HtmlRenderingEngine.Blink)

 Dim blinkConverterSettings As BlinkConverterSettings = New BlinkConverterSettings()